If there’s one thing that’s universal across all species on Earth (except maybe spiders), it’s the belief that flies are annoying.

 It’s perfect for spraying on bedding and other fabric to keep flies from landing.
 In addition to flies, it also repels gnats, mosquitoes, fleas, ticks, and lice.

-3. Calm Coat Natural Fly Repellent for Dogs – Premium Choice
+3. Calm Coat Natural Fly Spray for Dogs – Premium Choice

 You don’t have to worry about lathering a bunch of harsh chemicals all over your pet with Calm Coat Natural, as it’s made with botanical ingredients like citronella.
 This lets it protect your pooch against flies, mosquitoes, gnats, chiggers, ticks, and more.